 Women Entrepreneurship and Leadership

 Underrepresentation of women in entrepreneurship, economic leadership and the technology sector is recognised as a significant problem globally.
 Women constitute 52% of the European population but only 30% of entrepreneurs and only 32% of economic leaders.
 Women are the largest untapped entrepreneurial and leadership potential in Europe.
-When it comes to the tech sector, women make up only approximately 15% of tech-sector jobs in the European Union, and at senior management and company board levels their participation is even lower with a few exception in certain European countries.
+When it comes to the tech sector, women make up only approximately 15% of tech-sector jobs in the European Union, and at senior management and company board levels their participation is even lower with a few exceptions in certain European countries.

 Although women are often early adopters of new technology, they are rarely at their inception.
 If technological developments are almost entirely conducted by men, then half of society is not represented in the development process.
 It is also widely admitted that a more diverse ecosystem leads to better products and services, grants access to new and different experiences, and significantly improves the work environment and company and talent productivity.